cglosner/SIMD_Matrix/README.md

               -------------------------------------------------
 ```

 I also include some debugging code at the end of the function.

+## Output Results

-Below is the output
-when it is run.
+Below is the output when it is run.
 I ran it twice an included both outputs:

 ```
 RUN 1